 Capt.
 Jen Copeland

-Senior Editor of Marlin, Copeland is a 20-plus year marine industry professional who recently completed a 14-year tenure as captain of Three Cs, a 50-foot Viking in North Key Largo, Florida.
-Having worked as a dockmaster, deckhand, captain, assistant tournament director, and freelance writer, she still fishes competitively for sailfish in her home waters of South Florida and for big-game wherever her travels might take her.
+Senior Editor of Marlin magazine, Copeland is a 20-plus-year marine-industry professional who recently completed her tenure as captain of Three Cs, a 50-foot Viking in North Key Largo, Florida.
+She has been the lead on two new boat builds, the project manager of many refits, and possesses a genuine love for sportboats and fishing.
+Having worked as a dockmaster, deckhand, captain, assistant tournament director, freelance writer and copy editor, Copeland still fishes competitively for sailfish in her home waters of South Florida and for big-game wherever her travels might take her.

 Capt.
 Brad Goodrich

-Capt.
-Brad Goodrich is based out of Islamorada in the Florida Keys.
-Capt Brad has been a full-time freelance captain and crew member for the past 15 years.
-Freelancing has allowed him the opportunity to fish and work side by side with some of the best crews and owners in many of the best fishing locations on the planet.
-Having spent so much time in so many exotic locations with so many different people has helped mold Brad into a world-class crew member and teacher.
-From grunts to granders, and novice anglers to the most experienced salts around, he has been a vital part to their successes.
-We know Brad is excited to be on our team at Marlin University.
+Based out of Islamorada in the Florida Keys, Goodrich has been a full-time freelance captain and crew member for over 15 years, which has allowed him the opportunity to fish and work side by side with some of the best tournament teams and owners in some of the best fishing locales on the planet, helping to mold him into a world-class team player and teacher.
+From grunts to granders, or from novice anglers to the most experienced fishermen around, Goodrich makes learning the art of angling both challenging and fun; he is also one of our most tournament-winning instructors at Marlin U.